Roseburg, Oregon: Roseburg Blast

 On August 7, 1959, at approximately 1:00 a.m., the Gerretsen Building Supply Company caught fire.
 Firefighters soon arrived at the building, near Oak and Pine Streets, to extinguish the fire.
 Earlier in the evening, a truck driver for the Pacific Powder Company, George Rutherford, had parked his explosives truck in front of the building, which was not noticed.
 The truck exploded at around 1:14 a.m., destroying buildings in an eight-block radius and severely damaging 30 more blocks.

 The truck was loaded with two tons of dynamite and four-and-a-half tons of the blasting agent nitrocarbonitrate.
 Rutherford had parked the truck after arranging his delivery for the following morning, despite warnings given to the Pacific Powder Company two days earlier not to leave such trucks unattended or park them in "congested areas".
 A police officer named Donald De Sues and the Chief of Police were on site and managed to evacuate citizens from the area of the truck before the explosion.
-Donald De Sues and the town Assistant Fire Chief were recognized as heroes that day and were both killed in the blast.
+Donald De Sues and the town Assistant Fire Chief, Roy McFarlane, were recognized as heroes that day and were both killed in the blast.
 A total of fourteen people died in the blast and fire, and 125 were injured.
 Damage was estimated at 10 to 12 million dollars; the powder company was eventually made to pay $1.2 million in civil damages, but was acquitted of criminal wrongdoing.

 Roseburg's downtown was rebuilt, primarily by businesses using money collected from insurance claims.
 The city built a new bridge over the South Umpqua River on parcels affected by the disaster.
 Since the incident, it is commonly referred to as the Roseburg Blast or simply "The Blast".
 In 2005, SOPTV produced a documentary examining the Blast and the experiences of those who were involved or witnessed it, entitled The Roseburg Blast: A Catastrophe and Its Heroes.